• Skip to primary navigation

 1. Fertilizer

-Eggshells are a great way to add calcium to your compost.
+Eggshells are a great way to add calcium to your soil.

 Alternately, you can incorporate crumbled eggshell directly into the bottoms of your planting holes in the spring.